austinyapias/project-01-three-tier-webapp/README.md

 2. Security group references > CIDR blocks — dynamic and resilient
 3. Building manually before automating teaches you what Terraform is actually doing
 4. RDS takes 10+ minutes to provision — start it first, build other components while waiting
-5. Always check which VPC the console defaults to — it burned me multiple times
+5. Always check which VPC the console defaults to

 ## Resume Bullet